 - A. A student must earn a cumulative grade-point average of 2.0 in a program consisting of a minimum of 122 semester hours of academic credit for a Music Theory Concentration, or 125 semester hours of academic credit for Music Performance Concentration.
 Of these hours of required credit, two hours must be associated with physical education activities.
-Courses taken on a pass/no pass basis may not be used toward the completion of any requirement listed below under sections C and D. - B. A student must be matriculated in the College of Arts and Sciences and in residence at UVM during the period in which he or she earns 30 of the last 45 hours of academic credit applied toward the degree. - C. A student must complete a Distributive Requirement which is identical to that required for the Bachelor of Arts degree (see page 61 for a detailed description of the Distributive Requirement). - D. A student must complete a Major with a concentration in either theory or performance by satisfying the requirements specified by the department (see page 64), and by maintaining a cumulative grade-point average of 2.0 in the major field.
+Students 25 years of age or older at the time of admission or students with a documented medical condition which precludes participation in such activities are exempt from the physical education requirement and must present a total of 120 hours of academic credit.
+Courses taken on a pass/no pass basis may not be used toward the completion of any requirement listed below under sections C, D, and E. - B. A student must be matriculated in the College of Arts and Sciences and in residence at UVM during the period in which he or she earns 30 of the last 45 hours of academic credit applied toward the degree. - C. A student must complete the Distributive and General Requirements identical to that required for the Bachelor of Arts degree (see page 61 for a detailed description of the Distributive and General Requirements). - D. A student must complete a Major with a concentration in either theory or performance by satisfying the requirements specified by the department (see page 68), and by maintaining a cumulative grade-point average of 2.0 in the major field.
 An admission audition, junior standing jury examination, and senior recital are also required for the performance concentration.
 At least one-half of the credit hours used toward the major requirements must be taken at The University of Vermont.
 Of these, at least 12 credits must be at or above the 100 level.
 Application of credits earned elsewhere to completion of the major is subject to approval by the appropriate department chairperson or program director.
 No courses applied toward satisfaction of major requirements may be taken on a pass/no pass basis.